powerapi-ng/powerapi-scala/README.md

 PowerAPI is a middleware toolkit for buidling software-defined power meters.
 Software-defined power meters are configurable software librairies that can estimate the power consumption of software in real-time.
 PowerAPI supports the acquisition of raw metrics from a wide diversity of sensors (*eg.*, physical meters, processor interfaces, hardware counters, OS counters) and the delivery of power consumptions via different channels (including filesystem, network, web, graphical).
 As a middleware toolkit, PowerAPI offers the capability of assemblying power meters *«à la carte»* to accomodate user requirements.

 # About
 PowerAPI is an open-source project developed by the [Spirals research group](https://team.inria.fr/spirals) (University of Lille 1 and Inria).
+Interested in collaborating with us?
+Send an email to contact@powerapi.org.

 # Mailing list
 You can follow the latest news and asks questions by subscribing to our [mailing list](https://sympa.inria.fr/sympa/info/powerapi).